Azure/service-fabric-mesh-preview/README.md

 ![Seabreeze-01][Seabreeze-01]

-To learn more about the platform,and the scope of the current private preview refer to the [Service Fabric SeaBreeze overview] (./docs/conceptual-docs/seabreeze-overview.md) doument.
+To learn more about the platform,and the scope of the current private preview refer to the [Service Fabric SeaBreeze overview](./docs/conceptual-docs/seabreeze-overview.md) document.

 To get started with using the platform, see our [quickstart](./docs/conceptual-docs/application-deployment-quickstart.md).